QBiz Leads AI

 3. Reconcile your name, address and phone number to one exact set of details everywhere they appear, so no engine has to guess which version is real.

-4. Rebuild your key service and town pages answer-first, in the words customers use and in GBP, so the fact an engine wants is in the first two lines rather than the last.
+4. Rebuild your key service and town pages in an answer-first format drawing from the questions customers use, which is what an engine wants in the first two lines rather than the last.

 Do those four and a UK plumbing company closes most of the distance between being invisible and being the name an engine returns, across both indexes instead of one.